-- Contact abuse involves touching activities where an abuser makes physical contact with a mokopuna, including penetration.
-It includes: sexual touching of any part of the body whether the mokopuna is wearing clothes or not; rape or penetration by putting an object or body part inside a mokopuna mouth, vagina or anus; forcing or encouraging a mokopuna to take part in sexual activity; making a mokopuna take their clothes off, touch someone else's genitals or masturbate. - Non-contact abuse involves non-touching activities, such as grooming, exploitation, persuading tamariki to perform sexual acts over the internet and 'flashing'.
-It includes encouraging a mokopuna to watch or hear sexual acts; not taking proper measures to prevent a mokopuna being exposed to sexual activities by others; meeting a mokopuna following sexual grooming with the intent of abusing them; online abuse including making, viewing or distributing tūkino mokopuna/child abuse images; allowing someone else to make, view or distribute tūkino mokopuna/child abuse images; showing pornography to a mokopuna; sexually exploiting a mokopuna for money, power or status (mokopuna exploitation).
+Contact abuse involves touching activities where an abuser makes physical contact with a mokopuna, including penetration.
+It includes: sexual touching of any part of the body whether the mokopuna is wearing clothes or not; rape or penetration by putting an object or body part inside a mokopuna mouth, vagina or anus; forcing or encouraging a mokopuna to take part in sexual activity; making a mokopuna take their clothes off, touch someone else's genitals or masturbate.

+Non-contact abuse involves non-touching activities, such as grooming, exploitation, persuading tamariki to perform sexual acts over the internet and 'flashing'.
+It includes encouraging a mokopuna to watch or hear sexual acts; not taking proper measures to prevent a mokopuna being exposed to sexual activities by others; online abuse including making, viewing or distributing tūkino mokopuna/child abuse images; showing pornography to a mokopuna; sexually exploiting a mokopuna for money, power or status (mokopuna exploitation).